-For example, to formally register a Limited Liability Company (LLC) you must complete and file a Certificate of of Organization with the Massachusetts Secretary of the Commonwealth and for a Corporation (INC) you must complete and file Articles of Organization.
+For example, to formally register a Limited Liability Company (LLC) you must complete and file a Certificate of Organization with the Massachusetts Secretary of the Commonwealth and for a Corporation (INC) you must complete and file Articles of Organization.
 Limited Liability Partnerships, also require initial filings.
-Some types of entities such as a Benefit Corporation, Non-Profit Corporation and S-Corporation all require specific filings or additional filings required to obtain the desired status.
+Some types of entities such as a Benefit Corporation, Non-Profit Corporation, and S-Corporation all require specific filings or additional filings required to obtain the desired status.

-However, if you are a professional such as a doctor, lawyer or an accountant or render “professional services and services ancillary thereto within a single profession” in Massachusetts, and you want to register a Corporation or an LLC, you must also file a certificate from the appropriate regulatory board that certifies that you and the other owners/shareholders/members are duly licensed and admitted to the profession in the Commonwealth of Massachusetts.
+However, if you are a professional such as a doctor, lawyer, or an accountant or render “professional services and services ancillary thereto within a single profession” in Massachusetts, and you want to register a Corporation or an LLC, you must also file a certificate from the appropriate regulatory board that certifies that you and the other owners/shareholders/members are duly licensed and admitted to the profession in the Commonwealth of Massachusetts.

-The failure to do so will result in rejection of your Professional Limited liability Company (PLLC) or Professional Corporation (PC).
+The failure to do so will result in the rejection of your Professional Limited liability Company (PLLC) or Professional Corporation (PC).

 The Business Lawyers at The Jacobs Law LLC can review the specific circumstances of your business with you and assist in choosing the type of business entity that best fits your needs.

-Our experienced Boston Business Formation Attorneys at The Jacobs Law will advise new or existing business owners (a) in choosing the state to register in and (b) in selecting the appropriate type of business entity to register (or convert to), whether it be a Corporation, S-Corporation, Limited Liability Company, Partnership, Limited Liability Partnership, etc., the specific tax implications of each business entity, and (c) will draft all required documents to properly form and register a business with the Secretary of the Commonwealth of Massachusetts (or other state).
+Our experienced Boston Business Formation Attorneys at The Jacobs Law will advise new or existing business owners (a) in choosing the state to register in and (b) in selecting the appropriate type of business entity to register (or convert to), whether it be a Corporation, S-Corporation, Limited Liability Company, Partnership, Limited Liability Partnership, etc., the specific tax implications of each business entity, and (c) will draft all required documents to properly form and register a business with the Secretary of the Commonwealth of Massachusetts (or other states).

 Our Boston Business Formation Attorneys will provide all of the legal services listed below at rates that are highly competitive with those online non-lawyer options.
-However, unlike most online options, a Business Attorney at The Jacobs Law, will provide personalized, quality legal advice and document customization specific to your needs and the type of business you plan to start that non-lawyer online options simply cannot do.
+However, unlike most online options, a Business Lawyer at The Jacobs Law will provide personalized, quality legal advice and document customization specific to your needs and the type of business you plan to start that non-lawyer online options simply cannot do.
 If we had a nickel for every time a client has run into trouble with a standard document obtained from one of those online services…